skip to main content

 Pregnancy and Sleep Quality Study

-You may be able to improve your sleep and quality of Life
+You may be able to improve your sleep, your health and that of your baby.

 For more information, contact: Ms. Zohre German (Study Coordinator) 214-828-8291 or german@tamu.edu